benchristel/process-to-processes/src/SoftwareDevelopment/Wholeness.md

 Wholeness can often be enhanced by:

-- Making implicit (latent) centers implicit, by giving them a definite identity and structure.
+- Making implicit (latent) centers explicit, by giving them a definite identity and structure.
 - Making weak but important centers stronger, by creating and arranging other centers within and around them to reinforce them
 - Making strong but unimportant centers weaker (by indirection / decoupling?)